-What becomes clear from this table immediately is the fact that Honda builds vehicles with an incredible lifespan.
+What becomes clear from this table immediately is the fact that Honda builds vehicles with an incredible lifespan with affordable fuel requirements.
 Car brands typically have vehicles that last between 200.000 – 250.000 miles; anything above that is rare.
 However, Honda has many cars with an expected mileage of 250.000 or slightly higher.

 What becomes apparent in the table below is the fact that the Odyssey doesn´t hold up quite as well as other Hondas.
 It´s actually the vehicle with the lowest expected mileage of them all.
 However, we have to say that the Odyssey has to compete with sedans like the Civic and Accord and SUVs like the CR-V and HR-V. All of them are known for their extreme reliability.

 Whether or not this means there´s an issue with the Odyssey is something we´ll find out later.

 The maintenance cost must be as low as possible for a vehicle to be truly reliable.
 Any unreliable vehicle can achieve high mileage if money is put into repairs.
 But a reliable car does not require those expensive repairs.
 In the table below, we´ve gathered the Odyssey’s maintenance costs for many model years.
 This data was acquired from Repairpal and Caredge.com.